 Montenegro's mixed forests are a paradise for mushroom hunters, especially after the late summer rains that typically arrive in late August.
 The country's diverse forest types - from coastal oak to high-altitude spruce - create perfect conditions for prized varieties like Porcini (Boletus edulis - "Вргањ"/Vrganj) and Chanterelles (Cantharellus cibarius - "Лисичарке"/Lisičarke).

 Local mushroom hunters, called "gljivari," follow traditional knowledge passed down through generations.
 The best Porcini spots are closely guarded family secrets, often in the beech-fir forests of Bjelasica between 1,000-1,400m elevation.
-Old-timers say the first mushrooms appear "when the linden trees finish blooming and the first August thunderstorms arrive."

 Never eat a wild mushroom unless you are with an experienced local guide who can identify it with absolute certainty.
 Montenegro has several deadly species, including the Death Cap (Amanita phalloides) which can be confused with edible varieties.
-Local saying: "Sve gljive su jestive, ali neke samo jednom" (All mushrooms are edible, but some only once).

 Ethical and Sustainable Foraging Practices